-(Fan): Turn the left knob clockwise or counterclockwise to increase or decrease the fan speed.
-If the knob is in off mode, outside air still enters the vehicle, and is directed based on the position of the mode knob.
+(Fan Control): Turn clockwise or counterclockwise to increase or decrease the fan speed.
+If the knob is in off mode, outside air still enters the vehicle, and is directed based on the position of the air delivery mode knob.
 The temperature can still be adjusted using the temperature knob.

-Turn the right knob clockwise or counterclockwise to direct the airflow inside of your vehicle.
+Air Delivery Mode Control: Turn clockwise or counterclockwise to change the airflow direction inside the vehicle.